OpenAtom-Linyaps/linyaps/docs/rootfs.md

 # Rootfs

-As oci runtime specification, the runtime start from an rootfs, but in linglong, it prepare rootfs in ll-box. so we put the information of construction rootfs in annotations to ll-box.
+As per the OCI runtime specification, the runtime starts from a rootfs.
+However, in Linglong, it prepares the rootfs in ll-box.
+Therefore, we put the information for constructing the rootfs in annotations to ll-box.

-The example of annotations is：
+An example of annotations is:

 ```json
   "annotations": {